Hotel Housing Student Services Overview

 Access to Bates facilities is the same for students living at the hotel.
 As regulations allow, students will have access to an additional facility on site at the Hampton Inn.

 How will students access Ladd Library?

 Students living at the hotel will have the same access to Ladd Library as other students.
-If you are studying late and miss the last shuttle from campus, you may call Security for a ride back to the hotel.
+If you are studying late and miss the last shuttle from campus, you may call Campus Safety for a ride back to the hotel.

 How will dining be handled for students living in the hotel?